Mudras of India Expanded Edition*

 Foreword by Dr. David Frawley

-Expanded Edition!
-New chapter about the Healing benefits of Mudras.
+* This Expanded Edition contains a new chapter about the Healing benefits of Mudras.

 For thousands of years hand mudras have been used in India for healing, storytelling, emotional expression, and to evoke and convey elevated spiritual states.
 For the first time, the elaborate system of mudras - as applied in yoga and Indian dance - has been organized into a comprehensive, fully-indexed and cross-referenced format that allows readers access to this still esoteric body of knowledge.